-The Charkha project is not just a solution to a problem but also a step towards self-sufficiency that intends to crack the vicious circle poverty and illiteracy.
-Our bond with the Charkha or the spinning wheel is old and sentimental – it is gift from Mahatma Gandhi’s to all of us.
-We have experienced its strength.
-The charkha project revives this bond and gives us this wonderful tool that provides clothing for the needy.
+The Charkha project is a wholesome solution achieving multiple parameters in a single go.
+It not just provides basic clothing to the lesser fortunate but also takes a step towards their self-sufficiency,thus cracking the vicious circle of poverty and illiteracy.
+Our bond with the “Charkha” or the spinning wheel is old and sentimental – it is gift from Mahatma Gandhi to all of us.
+We have experienced its strength during the Independence era.
+The Charkha project revives this bond and gives us this wonderful tool that provides clothing for the needy.

-- The Foundation arranges to make the fabric from the yarn which is thus produced.Uniforms made from this fabric are distributed free of cost to the needy students.
+- The Foundation arranges to make the fabric from the submitted yarn..
+School uniforms are made from this fabric which are then distributed free of cost to the needy students.

-- As a result the schools in the areas where this distribution has taken place have seen greater enrollment of students, higher daily attendance, big reductions in their school drop-out rate, increase in literacy and therefore reduction of illiteracy, improved standard of living and overall development and progress.
+- Our statistics show that the schools where this distribution has taken place have seen greater enrollment of students, higher daily attendance, huge reductions in their school drop-out rate, increase in literacy and therefore improved standard of living and overall development and progress.

-- So far the distribution happens at Kolhapur during the Medical and Health Services Camp held every year in Pendakhale, about 50 km from Kolhapur city.
+- So far, the distribution happens during the Kolhapur Medical and Health Services Camp held every year in Pendakhale, about 50 km from Kolhapur city.

 - This distribution is an on-going activity which happens throughout the calendar year.